Cheap Train Tickets to LiverpoolGet the cheapest fares to Liverpool with our split ticket search

 Liverpool is a vibrant city with an impressive cultural heritage dating back to when it was one of Britains most significant cities.
 In 2008, the city bagged the title of the European Capital of Culture and in 2004 the city’s Pier Head Waterfront was included in UNESCO’s World Heritage Site list.
 The city is made exciting by its on-going program of urban regeneration that is transforming the once dilapidated city into one of the most beautiful cities in northern England.

-The main railway station is Liverpool Lime Street and it's well-served by regular rail services coming from Birmingham New Street station, London Euston and the stations of Manchester, Newcastle, York, Nottingham, and Leeds.
-It is a terminus station for the West Coast Main Line and the direct journey to London can be as little as 2 hours 1 minute.
+The biggest station is Liverpool Lime Street and it's well-served by regular rail services coming from Birmingham New Street, London Euston and the stations of Manchester, Newcastle, York, Nottingham, and Leeds.
+It is a terminus station for the West Coast Line and the direct journey to London can be as little as 2 hours 1 minute.
 The Liverpool Lime Street station is a sought after attraction made from impressive glass and steel, it is a perfect example of Victorian architecture.

 With Liverpool’s long-standing history, it’s not surprising to find historical sites and landmarks all over the city.
 UNESCO has awarded six World Heritage Sites in Liverpool due to its role in the development of maritime technologies and for being a major trade centre from the 18th to 19th century.
 Some of the most remarkable historical sites in Liverpool are the Liverpool Cathedral and the St. George’s Hall.

 Tip 7: Travelling first class is sometimes a good option